hashicorp/packer/website/source/docs/extend/command.html.markdown

 command-line flag parsing.

 The return value of `Run` is the exit status for the command.
 If everything ran successfully, this should be 0.
-If any errors occured, it should be any positive integer.
+If any errors occurred, it should be any positive integer.

 ### The "Synopsis" Method